 WATERING: To water, it's important to fully submerge the sphagnum moss in water and saturate completely.
 Fully submerging will not hurt the vine the wreath is made of.
 This method is more ideal than misting or spraying your succulents because keeping the moss wet promotes strength in the stem of the cutting and encourages little shoots to start growing.
 If you just spray the leaves, it doesn't strengthen the stem and you're more likely to get fungal disease if water sits on the leaves.
 How often you water will totally depend on how hot/cold it is where you live and where you place your wreath.
 A general guide is to water once the moss has fully dried out.
-In the heat of summer you may be watering every 3 or 4 days, in the winter it may be every week or two.
+In the heat of summer you may be watering it once a week or more, in the middle of winter it may be once every 3 or 4 weeks.

 PLANTING: When you have finished enjoying your succulent wreath, you can turn it into a little garden.